-Medical assistants function as integral members of the healthcare delivery team in performing administrative, clinical and trans-disciplinary (general) functions.
-The Medical Assistant (MA) program at Clackamas Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assistant Educational Review Board, MAERB (Division of CAAHEP), 1361 Park Street, Clearwater, FL 33756; telephone: 727-210-2350, online: www.caahep.org
+Medical assistants function as an integral member of the healthcare delivery team by performing administrative, clinical and other general functions of the ambulatory care setting.
+The Clackamas Community College, Medical Assistant (MA) program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assistant Educational Review Board, MAERB (CAAHEP), 25400 U.S. Highway 19 N. Ste.
+158, Clearwater, FL 33763; telephone: 727-210-2350, online: www.caahep.org